MosesSoftEng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays a confused smiley "(Ôo)'.

 ## 2-hellofile
-Display the content of the /etc/passwd file.
+Script tath display the content of the /etc/passwd file.

+## 3-twofiles
+Script that display the content of /etc/passwd and /etc/hosts.

+##